boinkkitty/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Add a new student**

 Guarantees:
-* The new student record is saved locally if successfully added.
+* The new student record is saved if successfully added.

 **MSS**

 1. User requests to add a new student with the necessary information.
-2. TutorSynch adds and stores the student's information locally.
+2. TutorSynch adds the student's record.
 3. TutorSynch shows the list of student records including the newly added.

     Use case ends.